Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 6

+### Day 44: March 20, 2025

+This was a major cleanup and structuring day.
+I finalized Sections 5 and 6 of the Turn Detection paper, refining case studies, eliminating redundancy, and integrating Korean-specific research (Lee & Kim, Oh & Min, etc.).
+I also ensured the technical details aligned with the main themes, adding necessary tables and comparisons where needed.
+Beyond that, I explored new ethical considerations in Section 7, particularly the risks of AI speech pattern retention and identity cloning, which unexpectedly ties into my Beyond Human Mimicry paper.
+The privacy implications of AI tutors mimicking user behaviors raised critical concerns about biometric data protection, deepfake fraud, and regulatory oversight.
+With these sections nearly locked in, my next steps are to verify Sections 5 & 6, refine Section 7's argument, and integrate further research on AI surveillance, biometric risks, and ethical forgetting models.
+It was a long but productive day, and the finish line is in sight.

 ### Day 43: March 19, 2025

 Today was a high-output but mentally exhausting day.
 I made major progress on my Turn Detection Paper, integrating new research, refining structure, and ensuring consistency across sections. **Sections 1-4 are finalized**, with all visuals, tables, and citations properly placed.
 In Section 5, I restructured parts of the discussion to accommodate recent research on ASR/TTS advancements in AI tutoring, specifically for Korean learners (korean-to-english and english-to-korean) AI language learning applications, and adaptive strategies for neurodivergent users.
 While this strengthened the paper, it also made me rethink how to present this information without disrupting flow.
 I started reviewing Section 6, identifying inconsistencies in formatting, weak transitions, and redundant content, which will need further revision before moving forward.